 In 1979, the Chinese government implemented a one-child policy in an effort to control population growth.
 Unfortunately as a result it reinforced the practice of abandoning girl children, most of them newborns.
 Today, we aren’t seeing the baby girls like we used to see when our China program opened.
 A majority of the children assigned to our agency are boys ( about 70 percent) and we are seeing more and more older children (above the age of 8 years).

 In Late 2015, China relaxed their strict stance on the one-child policy, allowing married couples to now have two children.
 Despite this change, a vast number of children are and continue to be in need of families.

 China Centre for Children’s Welfare and Adoption (CCCWA) is the central governing authority that oversees all international adoptions in China under the direct leadership of Executive Director Zhang Shifeng.

 The CCCWA has established a relatively stable procedure for working with international adoptive families and kept its program steadily open for more than a decade.
 Orphanages and adoption agencies must be approved and registered with the CCCWA to place Chinese orphans.

 Children’s House International has been a licensed non-profit agency registered with the CCCWA since 1995.

 The CCCWA follows strict guidelines as well as creates a generous paper trail in order to keep track of all orphaned children available for international adoption.
 In order for a child to become “paper ready” for adoption, the child once abandoned, must first go through a series of steps.
-It takes about 4-6 months for a child to become “paper ready”.
+As soon as their welfare home (orphanage) decides to begin the process, it takes about 6-12 months for a child to become “paper ready”.